 The Board of Trustees of the California Institute of Technology established the Frederic W. Hinrichs, Jr., Memorial Award in memory of the man who served for more than twenty years as dean and professor at the Institute.
 In remembrance of his honor, courage, and kindness, the award bearing his name is made annually to the senior who, in the judgment of the undergraduate deans, throughout his undergraduate years at the Institute has made the greatest contribution to the student body and whose qualities of character, leadership, and responsibility have been outstanding.
 At the discretion of the deans, more than one award or none may be made in any year.
-The award, presented at commencement without prior notification, consists of \$100 in cash, a certificate, and a suitable memento.
+The award, presented at commencement without prior notification, consists of a cash award and a certificate.